andrijun0406/DellAzureStackHCI/Deployment/README.md

 ## Deploy Azure Stack HCI Cluster with PowerShell
    At this stage your network is already configured and firmware/driver/BIOS already at the latest, you are ready now to safely open your uplink network and connect your cluster nodes to WAC hosts and AD/DNS and internet (Azure).

-### Task 01 - Joining Cluster Nodes to an Active Directory Domain
-   * So far you've connected to each server node with the local administrator account <ServerName>\Administrator.
-To proceed, you'll need to join the servers to a domain and use the domain account that is in the local Administrators group on every server.
-   * Use **sconfig** to join domain or use the following script [Join-Domain](Join-Domain.ps1)
-   * Script should be executed via Remote PowerShell on WAC/Management hosts (open multiple powershell windows)

 ### Task 03 - Deploying and Configuring Cluster
 Up to this stage all the nodes has been prepared and joined domain, host networking already configured, we are ready to create cluster.